Legosteen11/RaspCam/README.md

     sudo nano raspcam.sh

 The only real thing you can configure is how much time there is between a picture uploaded on the internet, the number after 'Webcamscript'.
 The default is 5 seconds.
+If you are using ubuntu you will need to change the destination from /var/www/camera.jpg and /var/www/$DATE.jpg to /var/www/html/camera.jpg /var/www/html/$DATE.jpg

 Thanks!
 ------